Car Insurance Payment Plans: Monthly vs Pay-in-Full & How to Save

 Installment Fees: The Hidden Cost of Monthly Payments

 Most drivers don't realize that choosing monthly billing comes with a price beyond the premium itself.
-Installment fees can range from a few dollars to a percentage of each monthly payment, and they add up quickly over a policy term.
+Installment fees typically range from $5 to $15 per payment, depending on your insurer, state, and coverage level — and they add up quickly over a policy term.
+Some insurers may also charge a credit card processing fee of 2–3% on top of the installment fee if you pay by card.

 Here's a rough example of how installment fees can affect your total cost on a $1,200 annual premium: